After a series of annual workshop sessions, since 1999 ECSR has organized a yearly Spring or Summer School.

 a) an abstract of the paper that will be presented (up to 500 words);

 b) a short summary of PhD thesis project or of current research (up to 3 pages);

 c) a brief cv (one page).

-Priority in admission will be given to students from Institutions that belong to the ECSR.
+Priority in admission was given to students from Institutions that belong to the ECSR.
 Admission to the School is free of charge.
-Admitted students will be provided with hotel accommodation, all lunches and the social dinner.
-Other dinners and travel expenses to and from Turin will not be covered.
+Admitted students were provided with hotel accommodation, all lunches and the social dinner.
+Other dinners and travel expenses to and from Turin were not covered.